 Steers: 1 Holstein (Vanilla), 3 Mini Highlands (Carmel, Walnut, Cocoa).
 As of June 8, 2019 our calves range from 2 - 4 months old.
 They were being sold for slaughter, breed-stock, and believe it or not, people like to kill them for trophies because of their awesome faces and horns.
-We rescued these beautiful little ones in Oklahoma.
+We rescued these handsome fellas in Oklahoma.

 Carmel - aka "Mel"

 Getting licked by Nilla

 Keeping to himself

 Vanilla - aka "Nilla"

 TREATS -repeat- TREATS

 Sheep: Baby is our adorable little girl sheep.
 She was rescued with her "brothers" from an Oklahoma slaughter auction.